Atharv834/Amazon-clone-/README.md

 <div align='center'>

 <p>Amazon clone website created with HTML and CSS only.
 This project is a simple clone of the Amazon website, created using only HTML and CSS.
-It does not have any responsiveness, so it will not look good on mobile devices.
-This project is intended for educational purposes only.
-It is not meant to be a replacement for the real Amazon website.</p>
+It does not have any responsiveness, so it will not look good on mobile devices.</p>

 <h4> <span> · </span> <a href="https://github.com/atharv834/Amazon-clone/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/atharv834/Amazon-clone/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/atharv834/Amazon-clone/issues"> Request Feature </a> </h4>